tbrunz/hosts-on-network/README.md

 ./nethosts.lua
 ```

-It may request your password for `sudo` authorization (because it runs
+It may request your password for `sudo` authorization, since the script
-`nmap` in a shell to locate hosts on your network).
-Then, after a few
+runs`nmap` in a shell to locate hosts on your network.
+Why does `nmap`
+need `sudo` authorization?
+Because without it, `nmap` will not return MAC
+addresses, and without MAC addresses, the script cannot make positive
+identifications of your known hosts.

-seconds, you should get a report in your terminal:
+After running for a few seconds, you should get a report in your terminal:
 ```
 Subnet 'My home LAN':
 Known host: IP number 192.168.1.1    MAC addr 44:55:EE:FF:66:77   descr: My home Wifi router